xma711/notebook/software_engineering/readings/clean_coder/README.md

 For a 40-hour work week, he should invest 20 hours for learning at his own time.

 Professional collaborate with others.
-Pair programming is a good pratice.
+Pair programming is a good practice.

 Professional is able to use Test-Driven development to do programming, because an extremely high coverage of testing on production codes is a MUST to ensure production codes can be modified in the future.

 Professional uses time effectively and efficiently.
-If meeting is not productive, politely excuse himeself and leave.
+If meeting is not productive, politely excuse himself and leave.

 Professional teaches juniors.
 Leading them and guiding them.

-Professional keeps practising.
+Professional keeps practicing.
 Using 'kata'.

 Professional uses acceptance test with customers.